Frequently Asked Questions

 What happens if I have an emergency?

 Counselors reserve time every day to see any student in crisis who needs immediate attention.
-Call 777-2772 or come to the Counseling Center and explain that you need to be seen that day.
-To help students who are experiencing a crisis or emergency, we provide emergency appointments Monday through Friday from 2 to 4 pm.
+Call 607-777-2772 or come to the Counseling Center and explain that you need to be seen that day.
+To help students who are experiencing a crisis or emergency, we provide emergency appointments from 2-4 p.m.
+Monday through Friday.
 However, we can work to arrange for urgent counseling times at other points in the day, if needed.
 These are brief, evaluative sessions where we provide you with options for treatment and any other available actions that are relevant to your immediate needs.
 After this emergency appointment, we may schedule you for a follow-up appointment at the Counseling Center or refer you to an off-campus therapist.

-At night or on the weekend, you may also contact the 24-hour Crisis Service Line at Binghamton General Hospital Psychiatric Crisis Center at (607) 762-2458.
-At any time there is a life-threatening emergency, please contact 911.
+At night or on the weekend, you may also contact the 24-hour Crisis Service Line at Binghamton General Hospital Psychiatric Crisis Center at 607-762-2458.
+At any time there is a life-threatening emergency, call 911.

 What is group Therapy?

-Group Therapy is a form of counseling in which about four to ten people come together under the guidance of one or two of the staff counselors.
-In group, not only do students receive tremendous understanding, support, and encouragement from others facing similar issues, but they also gain different perspective, ideas, and viewpoints on those issues.
-Group therapy, like individual therapy, is a powerful vehicle for growth and change, and is intended to help people who would like to gain support, increase self-awareness, and learn new ways to cope with personal or interpersonal challenges.
+Group Therapy is a form of counseling in which about four to 10 people come together under the guidance of one or two of the staff counselors.
+In group, not only do students receive tremendous understanding, support and encouragement from others facing similar issues, but they also gain different perspective, ideas and viewpoints on those issues.
+Group therapy, like individual therapy, is a powerful vehicle for growth and change, and is intended to help people who would like to gain support, increase self-awareness and learn new ways to cope with personal or interpersonal challenges.
 See more about Group Therapy in our What is Group Therapy handout or our web page on Group Therapy.

 How do I get medication?

 Another option available to you is to request a psychiatric evaluation to discuss medication options.
 It is also possible that a counselor may recommend this to you.
 An evaluation is completed at the Decker Student Health Services Center (DSHSC), and treatment options will then be discussed.
 If an evaluation is recommended, we will provide you with a packet of information and paperwork to be completed and brought into your first appointment.
-Appointments are made by going to the online student portal, signing in with your PODS username and password, and choosing New Appointment from the menu at left, or by calling 607-777-2221 from 9 am - noon or 1-4 pm.
+Appointments are made by going to the online student portal, signing in with your PODS username and password and choosing New Appointment from the menu at left, or by calling 607-777-2221 between the hours of 9 a.m.-noon or 1-4 p.m.

 What if I need to cancel or reschedule an appointment at the University Counseling Center?

-If you need to cancel or reschedule your appointment, please call the Counseling Center at 777-2772 or visit our office in Library North 1202.
-Due to the heavy demand for services, we strongly request that you cancel or reschedule 1 day (24 hours) in advance of your scheduled appointment time.
+If you need to cancel or reschedule your appointment, call the Counseling Center at 607-777-2772 or visit our office in Old O'Connor 264 (OO-264) - or you may communicate with your counselor via the Online Student Health Portal.
+Due to the heavy demand for services, we strongly request that you cancel or reschedule one day (24 hours) in advance of your scheduled appointment time.